 The academic curriculum and curricular design shall strongly reflect the philosophy and approach adopted in the programme structure, and the choice of the teaching-learning (delivery) and assessment methods.
-The curricular approach, the educational content and the teaching-learning and assessment methods shall be appropriate to, consistent with, and support the attainment or achievement of the Programme Outcomes.
+The curricular approach, the

 A balanced curriculum shall include all technical and non-technical attributes listed in the Programme Outcomes, and shall have the balance between the essential elements forming the core of the programme and additional specialist or optional studies (electives).
-The curriculum shall ensure that about 50% of the face to face time on technical and specialists components should be allocated for practice-oriented.

-Guidelines on academic programme outlined in this Manual provide essential elements and features, which combined together will render a programme acceptable for accreditation by ETAC.
+Guidelines on academic programme outlined in this Standard provide essential elements and features, which combined together will render a programme acceptable for accreditation by ETAC.

 The course structure and sequence of content shall be appropriate.
 Adequate time shall be allocated for each component of the content/course, including for elective courses.

 Evidence shall be present to show that the contents are being updated to keep up with the scientific, technological and knowledge development in the field, and to meet the needs of society.
+For example, in order to address the demands of Industrial Revolution 4.0, the curriculum shall equip students with the knowledge and skills in the relevant areas to enable them to function meaningfully in their role in Industry 4.0.
 IHLs shall have mechanisms for regularly identifying topics of contemporary importance at local, national and global levels and topics that may not be adequately addressed in the curriculum.

-Other contributing components to the curriculum such as a variety of teaching and learning (delivery) modes, assessment and evaluation methods shall be designed, planned and incorporated within the curriculum to enable students to effectively develop the range of cognitive and practical skills, as well as positive attitudes as required in the Programme Outcomes.
-The teaching and learning methods shall enable students to take full responsibility for their own learning and prepare them for lifelong learning.
+Other contributing components to the curriculum such as a variety of teaching-learning (delivery) modes, assessment and evaluation methods shall be designed, planned and incorporated within the curriculum to enable students to effectively develop the range of cognitive and practical skills, as well as positive attitudes as required in the Programme Outcomes.
+The teaching and learning processes shall be reviewed from time-to-time to embrace contemporary industrial advancements.

+The teaching-learning methods shall enable students to take full responsibility for their own learning and prepare them for life long learning.

-The academic programme component must consist of a normally three-year duration of full-time-equivalent study with a minimum total of 90 SLT credit units (not including units for remedial courses) made up as follows:
+The academic programme component must consist of a normally four-year duration of full-time-equivalent study with a minimum total of 140 SLT credit units (not including units for remedial courses) made up as follows:

-- (a) A minimum of 60 SLT credit units shall be engineering or engineering technology courses consisting of basics technical courses, discipline core courses, design/projects, and industrial training appropriate to the student's field of study.
-At least 50% of these should be allocated for practice-oriented components in the technical and specialists areas. - (b) The remaining SLT credit units may include sufficient content of general education component (such as mathematics, computing, languages, general studies, co-curriculum, management, law, accountancy, economics, social sciences, etc.) that complements the technical contents of the curriculum.
+- (a) A minimum of 100 SLT credit units shall be engineering technology courses consisting of engineering sciences, discipline core courses, design/projects, and industrial training appropriate to the student's field of study. - (b) The remaining SLT credit units shall include sufficient content of general education component (such as mathematics, computing, languages, general studies, co-curriculum, management, law, accountancy, economics, social sciences, etc.) that complements the technical contents of the curriculum.

 The essential elements and features are identified for convenience under several headings, without implying that each is to be treated as a separate or isolated component.
 In general, the syllabus and curriculum content must be adequate in quality and quantity in terms of coverage and depth.
 Emphasis on the curriculum shall be placed on the understanding and acquisition of basic principles and skills of a discipline, rather than detailed memorisation of facts.
 The curriculum shall also provide students with ample opportunities for analytical, critical, constructive, and creative thinking, and evidence-based decision making.
-The curriculum shall include sufficient elements for training students in rational thinking.
+The curriculum shall include sufficient elements for training students in rational thinking and research methods.